Curriculum & Instruction

 Our elementary program is rigorously designed to prepare students for advanced coursework in our middle school program and college preparatory high schools.
 Within our classical framework, students grow their intellectual and moral fortitude as they formally study World and American History and Geography, Mathematics, English Composition, Grammar, Classic Literature, French, Science, Art, and Music.
 Every student is afforded daily time and space to run, play, move, breathe, wonder, and think deeply.
 As well, each is taught principles of health and wellness through regular instruction and activities in Physical Education class.
 As part of our fine arts core, students in grades 3-5 play an instrument of choice, beginning with the recorder and progressing to the cello or violin.

-Our Middle School coursework and methodologies are masterfully built upon the foundational knowledge and skills of our K-5 program, preparing students for Advanced Placement (AP) courses in high school.
+Our Middle School coursework and methodologies are masterfully built upon the foundational knowledge and skills of our K-5 program.
 Our program is intensive, requires strong academic habits and integrity, and promotes personal responsibility for success.
 Mastery within this structure is expected and required for promotion.
 Within this structure of rigor, each lesson is an opportunity to practice a life of truth, beauty, and goodness.
 In language studies, we learn how to speak carefully and precisely; in math and science, we demonstrate honesty in presentation of data, persistence in the face of complex problems, and learning from mistakes; in literature and history we study acts of great heroism and great moral failing; and in the arts we examine what is beautiful and how we, too, can add joy, vitality, and humanity to our world.